Contact

 (Traditional, stackable, & double deep kits.
 This also applies to wood custom racks.)

-1. What is the niche size.
+1. What is the niche size?
 3 ½” niches will accommodate the regular sized 750 bottles.
-If you want to store Pinots or larger or odd shaped bottles you will be out of luck.
+If you want to store Pinots or larger or odd-shaped bottles you will be out of luck.
 Look for wine racks that have a 3 ¾” niche size.
-You will then be able to fit most, if not all, of your 750s, even regular sized champagne bottles.
+You will then be able to fit most, if not all, of your 750s, even regular-sized champagne bottles.
 You will need a little larger niche for any Magnum sized bottles.

 2. Be sure you are choosing a quality wood that will hold up well in a wine cellar environment.
-Redwood and mahogany are two of the most popular woods for in a climate controlled room.
+Redwood and mahogany are two of the most popular woods in a climate-controlled room.
 They withstand the humidity and temperatures well without cracking, warping or attracting mildew.
 Do not use cheap woods such as poplar, fir or especially cedar.
 Even what they call “non-aromatic” cedar still has a smell that can go through your cork and taint your wine.

 3. If you want a curved corner in your wine cellar, be sure to look closely at the corners offered in your kit racks.
 Some companies only offer segmented corner racks.
 These do not have the beautiful look of a true radius corner.